ls1intum/Artemis/docs/dev/guidelines/client-design.rst

 2. **Define your own colors for each theme**

     | If the options above don't suit your use case, you can define your own color variables.
-    | These colors must be be theme-aware, so you have to select a good color for both themes and add them to each
+    | These colors must be theme-aware, so you have to select a good color for both themes and add them to each
       theme's stylesheet.

     ..
 TIP::